raspberrypilearning/how-are-you/en/step_3.md

 ## Receive a message back
-+ The respondent wants to reply to your message.
+The respondent wants to reply to your message.
 Modify the program so they can message you back.

 --- task ---

-+ To do this, you will need to add two extra blocks of code to 'You' sprite.
++ To do this, you will need to attach two extra blocks of code to sprite 'You'.
 The blocks will let the respondent know that they can reply by clicking the character.

-+ Don't forget to select the respondent's language again.
++ Select sprite 'You' and attached the blocks below to the bottom of program.

 ```blocks3
 say ( translate [Please answer by clicking the character.] to (Arabic v) ::translate ) for (4) seconds
 (translate [Please answer by clicking the character.] to [Arabic v] ::translate) ::tts
 ```
++ Don't forget to select the respondent's language again.

 --- /task ---